 A statutory demand will only be set aside if:

-If your company has been issued with a statutory demand, or if you are seeking to issue a statutory demand upon a debtor company, please contact Stone Group Lawyers to arrange a free 30 minute consultation to discuss your matter with one of our litigation specialists.
+If you have been issued with a bankruptcy notice, or if you are seeking to issue a bankruptcy notice upon a debtor company, please contact Stone Group Lawyers to arrange a free 30-minute consultation to discuss your matter with one of our litigation specialists.

 A bankruptcy notice is a demand for payment of money by a creditor from a debtor.
 A creditor is someone who is owed money.
 A debtor is someone who owes money.

 A bankruptcy notice is usually issued because a creditor has obtained a court judgment or judgments worth $5,000.00 or more against a debtor.

 After receiving a bankruptcy notice, you should either:

 If you fail to act in accordance with the above, you will be deemed to have committed an act of bankruptcy, which will give the creditor grounds to lodge a creditor’s petition to apply for a court order that you be made bankrupt (this is called a sequestration order).